mynl/aggregate/doc/2_user_guides/DecL/020_exposure.rst

 These choices present no ambiguity when using DecL.
 But the input arguments could conflict if you create the object directly.

-Remember, claim count is conditional on a loss to the layer by default, but severity can have a mass at zero.
+By default, claim count is conditional on a loss to the layer, but severity can have a mass at zero.
+The severity can be specified to be unconditional, see :ref:`sev uncond sev`.

 .. distributions.py about line 880